Ellipse120/admin-template-quick-starter/docs/architecture.md

 ## `public`

 Where you'll keep any static assets, to be added to the `dist` directory without processing from our build system.
+Ex: We use [`Tinymce`](https://www.tiny.cloud/docs/) for WYSIWYG editors, so we'll need to add its assets to the `public` directory.

 ### `index.html`